Testing the consistency of the resonant wave interaction approximation with simulated dynamics of idealized 2D internal wave fields: Testing the results and assumptions behind derivations of the resonant-interaction approximation

+The values of the nondimensional nonlinearity parameter $\epsilon$, (Appendix~\ref{sec:appendix-non-dimensionalization}) for the three simulations are small: $6\cdot10^{-5}$, 0.0001, 0.0002, for the weak, intermediate, and strong forcing, respectively, suggesting that the RWIA should apply to all three runs, while the above interaction term plots suggest that this is not the case.
+As a reminder, only wavevectors with nondimensional wave numbers $k_x/(2\pi/L_x)\le2$ and $k_z/(2\pi/L_z)\le2$ except for $k_x=0$ or $k_z=0$ are forced (Section~\ref{sec:details-numerical-simulations}).
+That is, only the wavevectors very close to the origin in Fig.~\ref{fig:interaction-terms_27_climn=0.1} are directly forced.
+In order to test the sensitivity to the DNS resolution, we show in Fig.~\ref{fig:interaction-terms_1_climn=0.1} the averaged interaction term for a case with double the resolution ($1024\times512$, Section~\ref{sec:details-numerical-simulations}).
+The results are robust: non-resonant interactions are still significant.

-\end{linenomath*} The resonance condition requires that the nonlinear interaction term on the RHS of the energy equation be strong only if $\Delta\omega(\mathbf{k},\mathbf{p},\mathbf{q},a,b,c)=a\omega_{\mathbf{k}}-b\omega_{\mathbf{p}}-c\omega_{\mathbf{q}}=0$, where $a,b,c=\pm1$ indicate the wave phase propagation direction and frequencies are taken to be positive, in addition to the condition on the wavevectors imposed by the delta function $\delta\left(\mathbf{k-p-q}\right)$.
-Fig.~\ref{fig:interaction-terms_26_n} shows the time average of the nonlinear interaction term on the second line of eq.~\eqref{eq:energy-equation}, for the weakly forced simulation, for three different wavevectors $\mathbf{k}$.
-The interaction term is significant only for a small fraction of the resonant wavevectors (that are shown by the lines).
-Interestingly, the strong interactions (darker blue or red pixels) occur for triads in which two wavevectors are large and one small (i.e., for $\mathbf{p}\approx \mathbf{k}$, or, equivalently, $\mathbf{q}\approx \mathbf{k}$).
-Such darkly colored pixels may, in principle, represent strong interactions involved in the parametric subharmonic instability or induced diffusion special triads \cite[][]{Mccomas-Bretherton-1977:resonant}.
-However, these special triads are relevant only when the RWIA is valid, while we find here that the required conditions are not met in our simulations.
-Dominant interactions in our weakly forced simulation (Fig.~\ref{fig:interaction-terms_26_n}) are between \textit{forced} small wavevectors and larger ones, seemingly consistent with the generalized quasi-linear approximation \citep[GQL,][]{Marston-Chini-Tobias-2016:generalized}.
-Yet our stronger forced runs (Figs~S.1, S.2) show strong interactions between unforced wavevectors, so it is not clear that GQL describes the dominant interactions here.
+Interestingly, strong interactions (darker blue or red pixels) occur for triads in which two wavevectors are large and one is small (i.e., for $\mathbf{p}\approx\mathbf{k}$, or, equivalently, $\mathbf{q}\approx\mathbf{k}$).
+The parametric subharmonic instability and induced diffusion interactions \cite[][]{Mccomas-Bretherton-1977:resonant} also involve a small wavevector mode, although the strong interactions in the above figures do not necessarily lie on the resonant lines where these special triads are defined.
+Furthermore, these special triad interactions are relevant only when the RWIA is valid, while we show indications below that the required conditions for the RWIA to hold are not met in our simulations.
+Another possible explanation of the dominant interactions in our weakly forced simulation (Fig.~\ref{fig:interaction-terms_28_climn=1}), between \textit{forced} small wavevectors and larger ones, may be the generalized quasi-linear approximation \citep[GQL,][]{Marston-Chini-Tobias-2016:generalized}.
+However, our stronger forced runs (Figs.~\ref{fig:interaction-terms_27_climn=1}, \ref{fig:interaction-terms_29_climn=1}) show strong interactions even between unforced wavevectors, so it is not clear that GQL approximation describes the dominant interactions for our three simulations.